lkesteloot/unsong/unsong.md

 Mark looked uncomfortable.

 “So let me make you an offer.
 I break you out of this prison right now.
 Together we kill Malia Ngo.
 Then if you’re still angry, I give you a false identity, a free ticket to Europe, and you never have to speak to me again.
-Or you can sit here for another…hmmmm, twelve times four minus ten….thirty-eight years.
+Or you can sit here for another... hmmmm, twelve times four minus ten... thirty-eight years.
 Your choice, senor.”

 “How do you know I won’t try to kill you as soon as I’m out of here?”